pydata/xarray/doc/plotting.rst

     @savefig plot_facet_iterator.png height=12in
     plt.show()

-`map` is more general, but probably less convenient.

-.. ipython:: python

-    tds = t.to_dataset()
-    g = xray.plot.FacetGrid(tds, 'time', col_wrap=3)

-    @savefig plot_facet_mapds.png height=12in
-    g.map(plt.contourf, 'lon', 'lat', 'air')

 4 dimensional
 ~~~~~~~~~~~~~~

-For 4 dimensional arrays we can create use the rows and columns.
+For 4 dimensional arrays we can use the rows and columns of the grids.
 Here we create a 4 dimensional array by taking the original data and adding
 a fixed amount.
 Now we can see how the temperature maps would compare if
-one were 30 degrees hotter.
+one were much hotter.

 .. ipython:: python